 - The idea here is that the food inside the packet will cook in its juices.

 Packet Grilling Ingredients

 - Because of how packets cook, enough liquid must be inside to create the steam for cooking the food.
 Water, broth, wine, fruit juices, and vinegar create this steam.

 - Choosing something flavorful is also a key component of packet cooking.
 Add dry spices to the packet and compensate by liquid to prevent drying.

 - When the packet has cooked, the steam inside will be quite hot, so open one end carefully or puncture the packet with a fork before removing the contents.
 Remember that steam can be considerably hotter than boiling water, which can burn you.

-Grilling Packets: On the grill food inside packets can burn.
-The direct heat of a burner is more than enough to burn foods quickly and since you can’t see inside while the food is cooking you can to be very careful.
-Packets need to be turned regularly and watched constantly.
-If you start to see charring on the outside of the packet then you probably have food burning on the inside.
-Keep packets away from a high direct heat.
+Once on the grill, keep a close eye on the packets.
+The direct heat of a burner is more than enough to burn food quickly, and since you can’t see inside, it’s best to be very careful.
+Packets must be turned and watched often.
+Charring on the outside is a good indicator of food burning inside.
+Keep packets away from high direct heat.
 Upper racks and cooler areas of the grill are best.
-You can also take some precautions in the way you assemble the packets.
-Try layering sliced onions on below and above foods so that the onions can absorb some of the extra heat and prevent the food you want to eat from burning.
+Take extra precautions with the way packets are constructed.
+Try layering sliced onions above and below foods to create a barrier.

-Packets are great for more than just side dishes.
-Whole meals can be put together to allow easy preparation and to blend flavors.
-Try packing fish fillets, onions, lemon slices, and vegetables together with herbs and spices to make an individual meal for all your guests.
-You can even serve up the packets right on a plate for people to open and enjoy.
-Because of the sealed environment, you don’t have to worry as much about foods drying out but be careful not to puncture the packets while they are cooking.
+Packets grilling is perfect for more than just side dishes.
+Complete meals can be assembled, allowing for easy preparation and flavor blending.
+Try packing fish fillets, onions, lemon slices, vegetables, herbs, and spices to make an individual meal.
+You can even serve them right on a plate to open and enjoy.
+Because of the sealed environment, you won’t have to worry about foods becoming too dry but be careful not to puncture the packets while cooking.